 Since the performance of these companies is typically a little less sensitive to changes in the business cycle, they tend not to perform as well as other sectors early on in a recovery.
 They are more likely to hold value as the economy tips into recession, however, since their businesses are generally more predictable.
 Also, many telecommunication services firms offer relatively high dividend yields.

-The utility sector contains companies that provide gas, electric, or water services, along with companies that independently produce and distribute power.
+The utilities sector contains companies that provide gas, electric, or water services, along with companies that independently produce and distribute power.

-This sector tends not to perform very well at the beginning of the economic cycle, mostly because utilities are considered a more defensive investment as returns are less sensitive to changes in the business cycle.
+Typically, this sector doesn't perform well at the beginning of the economic cycle, mostly because utilities are considered a more defensive investment as returns are less sensitive to changes in the business cycle.
 As the cycle tips back towards recession, the utilities sector may be somewhat resistant to downturns in the market.
 Similar to the telecom sector, many utilities offer relatively high dividend yields.

 It's very important to remember that the risks and benefits of investing in any individual sector will change markedly over time.
 Each phase in the business cycle presents unique opportunities for well-positioned industries and risks for those that are worse off.
 By understanding the makeup of each industry, the products and services provided, and how the companies in each sector react to the business cycle, investors have a better chance of minimizing risks while maximizing potential rewards.